Kiran7007/Interview-Preparation/docs/android.md

 Feature
 Release cohort
 ```

-A single overall percentage can hide problems affecting a specific
+- A single overall percentage can hide problems affecting a specific
 group.

-Interview Answer:
-> It measures how many users or sessions complete without crashes.
 ---
 ## How do you handle pagination?
-For simple offset pagination:
+- For simple offset pagination:
 ```text
 page=1
 page=2
 page=3
 ```

-For more reliable APIs, cursor pagination can be better:
+- For more reliable APIs, cursor pagination can be better:
 ```text
 cursor=A
  ↓